-Mortality
+Annuitant Mortality

-Mortality assumptions for the UK business are set with reference to standard tables drawn up by the Continuous Mortality Investigation Bureau ('CMIB'), a subsidiary of the Institute and Faculty of Actuaries, and/or UK death registrations.
-Tables are based on industry-wide mortality and morbidity experience for insured lives.
+Mortality assumptions are set with reference to standard tables drawn up by the Continuous Mortality Investigation ('CMI') of the Institute and Faculty of Actuaries.
+These tables are based on industry wide mortality experience for insured lives.
+Mortality improvement rates are based on the CMI's mortality projections model and reflect expected improvements in longevity in the future.

-The Company conducts statistical investigations of its mortality and morbidity experience, the majority of which are carried out at least annually.
-Investigations determine the extent to which the Company's experience differs from that underpinning the standard tables, and suggest appropriate adjustments which need to be made to the valuation assumptions.
-In most cases, mortality rates are set separately for sex and smoker status, and the percentage of mortality table will vary for the first 2-5 years of the policy's duration to allow for underwriting selection.
+The majority of internal statistical investigations are carried out at least annually to determine the extent to which the Company's experience differs from that of the industry and suggest appropriate adjustments which need to be made to derive the valuation assumptions.
+Prudent margins of between 6% and 10% are applied to the base mortality assumption for valuation purposes.